lzap/lzap.github.com/content/posts/2024/unifi-controller-in-fedora-centos-rhel.md

 - fedora
 ---

-This article contains instructions how to reliable run Unify Controller from Ubiquity via podman found in Fedora, CentOS, RHEL, clones or pretty much any Linux distribution.
+This article contains instructions how to reliable run Unifi Controller from Ubiquiti via podman found in Fedora, CentOS, RHEL, clones or pretty much any Linux distribution.
 I tested this on Fedora 40 running with SELinux in enforcing mode and rootless containers.

 First off, create a pod with few exposed ports, this is the minimum required ports for the controller to operate, feel free to add optional ports if you like.
 Do not expose MongoDB port for security reasons.